stefanuros/deno_twitter_api/README.md

 and `alternativeGet` as well as with `postResult` and `alternativePost`.

 The first parameter of `twitterApi.get()` is the url.
 This should not include anything before or including `/1.1/`.
 Only pass in the url after `/1.1/`.

+For example, if the url is `https://api.twitter.com/1.1/lists/statuses.json`, the parameter should be `lists/statuses.json`

 The optional second parameter is the query parameters.
 They should follow the form
 ```
 interface Options {
   [key: string]: string